Coldcard/firmware/docs/limitations.md

 # NFC Feature (Mk4)

 - can share up to 8000 bytes of PSBT or signed transaction data.
-- NFC-V (ISO-15693) radio is common on mobile phones but rare on desktops
+- NFC-V (ISO-15693) radio/modulation is common on mobile phones but very rare on desktops

 # Fast Wipe (Mk4)

 - each use of "fast wipe" feature consumes a MCU key slot, of which there are 256.
+- use _Advanced > Danger Zone > MCU Key Slots_ to view usage

 # Trick Pins (Mk4)